bdickason/bdickason.com/posts/take-a-break.md

 title: Take a break
 date: 2021-05-07
 updated: 2026-03-13
-description: "We are constantly busy.
-We are constantly working.
-Our brains and bodies need a break."
+description: "We run at full speed until we burn out.
+This post is a reminder that your brain and body need real downtime — not more hustle."
 thumbnail: /static/posts/take-a-break/weekend-at-bernies.jpg
-hero: /static/posts/take-a-break/weekend-at-bernies.jpg
-heroAlt: Take a break
+thumbnailAlt: Take a break
 layout: layouts/post-blog.njk
 ---